flxhu/blog/_posts/2023-10-27-quadencoder.md

 ---
-title: "Hooking up a DC motor with a Quad Encoder"
+title: "Hooking up a DC motor with a Quadrature Encoder"
 date: 2024-10-27
 ---